utwente-db/QuestionMark/README.md

 Please see manual.pdf for more information on the project.

 ## Use
-QuestionMark is licensed under a Creative Commons Attribution 4.0 International License, also known as CC-BY.
+QuestionMark © 2023 by the University of Twente is licensed under CC BY 4.0 (Attribution 4.0 International)

 ## Contributors
 This project is written by Nikki Zandbergen as part of her M.Sc.
 Computer Science thesis